 To prevent squirrels from eating your hibiscus plants, create a galvanized poultry wire cage over the plants, use blood meal for newly planted bulbs, and create an easier food source for them.

-Squirrels eat several plants, but hibiscus plants have tender stems and plenty of green material that squirrels gravitate towards.
+Squirrels eat several plants, (check out which ones they eat) but hibiscus plants have tender stems and plenty of green material that squirrels gravitate towards.
 In this article, we’re going to share some tips you can use to protect your plants from squirrels.